Fast Keyboard: Type Smarter, Not Harder

 Core AI features that save time:

-I've been using AI keyboard apps for about six months now, and the weirdest thing is how invisible they become.
+I've been using AI keyboard apps daily for well over a year now, and the weirdest thing is how invisible they become.
 You stop noticing the corrections—they just happen.
 That's when you know the technology is working properly.
+It's a bit like wearing glasses: after a while you stop thinking about the lenses and just see the world more clearly.

 Speed Without Sacrificing Accuracy